Otterdays/GAME-Voxel-Arena/docs/ARCHITECTURE.md

 ## Components

--   **`index.html`**: The main entry point of the application.
+-   **`game/index.html`**: The main entry point of the application.
 It contains the canvas for the game, the HTML structure for the UI menus, and loads the global Three.js library.
--   **`style.css`**: Provides styling for all UI elements, including menus and the in-game HUD.
+-   **`game/style.css`**: Provides styling for all UI elements, including menus and the in-game HUD.
--   **`src/main.js`**: The core of the game.
+-   **`game/src/core/main.js`**: The core of the game.
 It initializes the Three.js scene (relying on the global `THREE` object), manages the main game loop, controls the overall game state, and manages the lifecycle of bullets.
--   **`src/arena.js`**: Acts as a dispatcher for arena creation.
+-   **`game/src/world/arena.js`**: Acts as a dispatcher for arena creation.
 It imports specific arena definitions and, based on a `mapId`, calls the appropriate arena creation function.
--   **`src/arena1.js`**: Defines the first arena, including its geometry, materials, and obstacles (relying on the global `THREE` object).
+-   **`game/src/world/arena1.js`**: Defines the first arena, including its geometry, materials, and obstacles (relying on the global `THREE` object).
--   **`src/arena2.js`**: Defines the second, larger, and more complex arena with varied obstacles and colors (relying on the global `THREE` object).
+-   **`game/src/world/arena2.js`**: Defines the second, larger, and more complex arena with varied obstacles and colors (relying on the global `THREE` object).
--   **`src/player.js`**: Handles player creation, movement, and first-person camera controls.
-It uses the character model from `src/character.js`.
+-   **`game/src/player/player.js`**: Handles player creation, movement, and first-person camera controls.
+It uses the character model from `game/src/player/character.js`.
 To prevent the camera from clipping into the player's own model, the model is assigned to a separate rendering layer, making it invisible to the main camera.
--   **`src/glock.js`**: Manages the player's weapon, including its model, iron sights, firing mechanism, and sound effects.
+-   **`game/src/player/glock.js`**: Manages the player's weapon, including its model, iron sights, firing mechanism, and sound effects.
 It creates bullets when fired (relying on the global `THREE` object).
--   **`src/bullet.js`**: Defines the `Bullet` class, including its appearance (dark orange sphere), movement logic, and lifetime (relying on the global `THREE` object).
+-   **`game/src/player/bullet.js`**: Defines the `Bullet` class, including its appearance (dark orange sphere), movement logic, and lifetime (relying on the global `THREE` object).
--   **`src/ui.js`**: Controls the visibility and interaction of all UI components (start menu, settings, pause menu, HUD), including dynamic population of map selection buttons and custom toggle switches for settings.
+-   **`game/src/ui/ui.js`**: Controls the visibility and interaction of all UI components (start menu, settings, pause menu, HUD), including dynamic population of map selection buttons and custom toggle switches for settings.
--   **`src/minimap.js`**: **Completely rebuilt minimap system (v0.21)** - Renders a top-down minimap on the HUD with dynamic element creation.
+-   **`game/src/ui/minimap.js`**: **Completely rebuilt minimap system (v0.21)** - Renders a top-down minimap on the HUD with dynamic element creation.
 Displays player position (green dot), direction indicator, structures (gray rectangles), and bots (red/blue dots by team).
 Features 4x zoom level, proper coordinate system, and self-contained DOM creation with no HTML dependencies.
--   **`src/input.js`**: Captures and processes all keyboard and mouse input, managed by a customizable keybinding system.
+-   **`game/src/core/input.js`**: Captures and processes all keyboard and mouse input, managed by a customizable keybinding system.
--   **`src/settings.js`**: Manages persistent game settings like audio volume and keybindings, potentially using browser `localStorage`.
+-   **`game/src/core/settings.js`**: Manages persistent game settings like audio volume and keybindings, potentially using browser `localStorage`.
--   **`src/structures.js`**: Defines the `Structure` class, a data representation for all world objects that can be collided with.
+-   **`game/src/world/structures.js`**: Defines the `Structure` class, a data representation for all world objects that can be collided with.
--   **`src/physics.js`**: Handles collision detection between the player and structures.
+-   **`game/src/core/physics.js`**: Handles collision detection between the player and structures.
--   **`src/character.js`**: Defines the procedural "bean" character model, created by combining a `CylinderGeometry` and two `SphereGeometry` objects.
+-   **`game/src/player/character.js`**: Defines the procedural "bean" character model, created by combining a `CylinderGeometry` and two `SphereGeometry` objects.
--   **`src/avatar.js`**: Handles the logic for the avatar editor, including creating a new Three.js scene and rendering the player model.
+-   **`game/src/player/avatar.js`**: Handles the logic for the avatar editor, including creating a new Three.js scene and rendering the player model.
--   **`src/customComponents.js`**: Custom UI components (CustomDropdown, CustomSlider) that match the game's aesthetic and work properly with the custom cursor system.
+-   **`game/src/ui/customComponents.js`**: Custom UI components (CustomDropdown, CustomSlider) that match the game's aesthetic and work properly with the custom cursor system.

 ## Game Flow and Menu Navigation